MathewKeeling/PyModl/README.md

   * It's going to be a problem that the current system cannot account for octaves of notes.
 I may simply have to use frets as a fulcrum.

 ## Changelog

+### Version 0.23
+* Fretboard now generates fretboard w/ Pitch Notation.
+* Updated goals to incldue making get_fretboard object oriented
+  * This would allow for easily selecting different views.
+  * It would probably be advisable to add a non Pitch Notation value/attribute to each note arrayIndex/object.

 ### Version 0.22875
 * Achilles Paradox